-Almost every moveSelector configuration injected into a metaheuristic algorithm should include a changeMoveSelector or a custom implementation.
-This guarantees that every possible Solution can be reached through applying a number of moves in sequence (not taking score traps into account).
+Almost every moveSelector configuration injected into a metaheuristic algorithm should include a changeMoveSelector.
+This guarantees that every possible Solution can be reached in theory through applying a number of moves in sequence.
 Of course, normally it is unioned with other, more coarse grained move selectors.